pckilgore/interfacin/store/README.md

 TODO:

-See if stores can be implemented entirely in terms of the exported serialization type.

-Probably makes the stores less useful, but more-decoupled from the model implmentation.

-It does mean, for example, that the model implementation would have to be the thing that does SERDE before talking to the store, but that doesn't sound so bad, since how a model serializes and deserializes itself is pretty core to that model.

 It also doesn't force the Serder convention on the model?
 Am I being too opinionated about that?
 I do think it's quite nice for another model to be able to grab deserialization logic in particular and cannonically re-use it, particularly in a relational database world where a service